News and Insights

 Continuing emphasis on total cost of care will drive integration across the care continuum by payers.
-Forward thinking acute care providers will increase their focus on patient accessibility through retail and urgent care clinics, telehealth services, centralized scheduling with physicians, and coordination with post-acute care providers.
+Forward-thinking acute care providers will increase their focus on patient accessibility through retail and urgent care clinics, telehealth services, centralized scheduling with physicians, and coordination with post-acute care providers.
 Disruptive non-traditional market entrants will leverage retail and telehealth capabilities to engage consumers as well.
-Consolidated delivery organizations will standardize data platforms, processes and organizational structures.
-Mergers and acquisitions will slow in recognition of the FTC’s tougher stance against consolidation.
+Consolidated delivery organizations will standardize data platforms, processes, and organizational structures.
+Mergers and acquisitions will continue cautiously in recognition of the FTC’s tougher stance against consolidation.

 Given this outlook, what’s next?
 We recommend these key action steps: